-There are no clauses on changes of control in agreements and plans benefiting members of the Board of Directors and/or members of the Management and/or other members of SHL's cadre, except under the Compensation Policy with respect to possible acceleration of options and retirement grant to the CEO in case of termination of employment by either party within six (6) months as of such event.
+There are no clauses on changes of control in agreements and plans benefiting members of the Board of Directors and/or members of the Management and/or other members of SHL's cadre, except: (i) under the Compensation Policy with respect to possible acceleration of options and retirement grant to the CEO in case of termination of employment by either party within six (6) months as of such event; (ii) under the Compensation Policy the special bonus due to a Full Exit Event as described in Section 5.1 above; and (iii) as described under Section 2.2 above with respect to the vesting schedule of the options granted to Mr. Yariv Alroy.
 (For further details see Section 5.1 above).